The Human-Computer Interaction Design Ontology (HCIDO)

 Definition:

 A Software Design Choice that describes Mental HCI Design Choices.
-It is a physical representation of Mental HCI Design Choices, which can be used for communication and evaluation purposes (e.g., the fragment of a sketch showing the fields of a form arranged in two columns or a sentence written in a document describing the expected behavior after a form submission).
+It is a physical representation of Mental HCI Design Choices, which can be used for communication and evaluation purposes.

 Relations: